mahindrautela/mahindrautela.github.io/_pages/about.md

 * Explainable and Trustworthy AI
 * Adaptive optimization like Bayesian approaches.

 I completed my Ph.D. in 2023 at Indian Institute of Science and Purdue University (Visiting student) under the supervision of Prof. S. Gopalakrishan and Prof. S. Dyke.
 Before that, I have worked for Indian Institute of Technology, Kanpur as a project engineer.
 I completed my masters in 2018 from Indian Institute of Space, Science and Technology.
-Here is a recent copy of my [CV](cv.pdf).
+Here is a recent copy of my <a href="mahindrautela.github.io/files/cv.pdf" target="_blank">PDF.</a>.

 I have worked on scientific machine learning, robotics and its applications on complex systems like
 * Aerospace structures